Lego’s business returns to growth after tough year

 - Seattle Weekly stops the presses, ending four decades of print and joining the web-only ranks

-Christiansen said Lego had “delivered modest top- and bottom-line growth.”
+Lego had “delivered modest top- and bottom-line growth,” Christiansen said.

-The group, which is based in Billund, Denmark, doesn’t release quarterly figures.
+“We are especially encouraged by our progress given the challenges facing the toy industry and the departure of specialist retailers such as Toys’R Us” that went under last year, said Christiansen.
+“These shifts gave us the opportunity to strengthen our partnerships with retailers and find new ways to connect with shoppers and consumers across digital and physical channels.”

+“We also grew market share in our largest markets around the world, bucking industry trends,” he added.